mjgasior/learning_dart/README.md

 * adding a comma after the last item in *enum* type formats the list vertically - to keep it horizontal, remove the last comma (works with other lists too)
 * Dart has `for-in` loops for going through collections and `for-each` loops that can be invoked directly on the collection object

+## Chapter 5: Functions

+> It’s easy to get the words parameter and argument mixed up.
+A parameter is the name and type that you define as an input for your function.
+An argument, on the other hand, is the actual value that you pass in.
+A parameter is abstract, while an argument is concrete.

+* optional parameters are declared with square braces like `[String? name]`